 Both circuits were engineered to fix the limitations of the originals, improving on two already great things, and were tweaked to perfectly integrate with each other when stacked.
 Because of this, when both circuits are on (green into blue is the only possible order), you get added gain and fullness without compromising note clarity, something quite typical when stacking two drives on top of each other.

-In the latest version of the pedal (2.2) two dip switches inside the pedal allow you to split the two channels, allowing compatibility with a loop switcher like the RJM Mastermind.
+In version 2.2, two dip switches inside the pedal were introduced to split the two channels, allowing compatibility with a loop switcher like the RJM Mastermind.

 The Browne Amplification Protein has gained several fans also on YouTube, as you can see from the videos below.

 The Protein 2 in 1 Overdrive is a collaboration between David Brown and guitarist/producer Adam Sniegowski.
 After years on the road and in the studio using backline amps that could be very inconsistent, Adam came to Dave wanting to create a dual overdrive that would sound great with any backline he encountered.
 They started with two drives they loved, stacked well together, but had a few inherent issues.
 Dave set out to fix those issues without losing the soul of the originals.

 The Blue Side is based on the classic OD used by the likes of John Mayer on the “Continuum” album.
 Dave addressed issues like the lack of output, tweaked the tone control, and experimented to find what we think is our favorite version of this type of circuit while still being true to its roots.